 All estimates are exclusive of VAT and are based on current official fees and our current charging tariffs.
-Annual annuities are also excluded - these are payable annually from 24 months and cost of the order of £750 rising to around £2000 annually.
+Annual annuities are also excluded - these are payable annually first and are based on current official fees and our current charging tariffs.
+Annual annuities are also excluded - these are payable annually from 24 months and cost of the order of 2750 rising to around 22000 annually.
 It is difficult to estimate accurately the cost of prosecuting an application.
-Application, because it is difficult to predict in advance, the nature of any objections that the IP Office (or third party) might raise in respect of a given patent application.
-Typical costs from filing to grant are $\Sigma Tk$ to £10k, with wildadin costs varying according to local transaction requirements (some countries no longer require a full translation of the patent).
+Typical costs from filing to grant are 27k to 210k, with validation costs varying according to local transaction requirements (some countries no longer require a full translation of the patent).
 After grant, it is necessary to pay renewal fees annually in respect of the patent.
-Renewal fees range from $\Sigma 100$ to $\Sigma 1,000$ - per renewal per country depending on the country and age of the patent.
+Renewal fees range from 5100 to 21,000- per renewal per country depending on the country and age of the patent.